 Looking for a natural alternative to sugar?
 We show you how to make delicious bakes with the most popular sugar substitutes...

-Keen to try out some alternatives on the market, I spoke to Good Food nutritionist Kerry Torrens about some natural options...
+Keen to try out some alternatives, I spoke to Good Food’s Nutritional Therapist Kerry Torrens about some of the more natural options...

-Second experiment, was Apricot, honey & pistachio flapjacks.
+My second experiment was our Apricot, honey & pistachio flapjacks.
 I tried swapping the soft brown sugar for an equal quantity of agave syrup and kept the rest of the ingredients the same.
 This didn't work.
 The flapjacks didn't hold together very well.
 I think a reduced amount and no honey would have worked better.
-They overbrowned a little too, so lowering the oven temperature would have helped too.
+They overbrowned a little too, so lowering the oven temperature would have helped.

 Finally, I had a go at the Anzac biscuits which I've had many a time.
 I replaced the caster sugar with xylitol and the golden syrup with agave.
 These tasted delicious but were slightly cakey in texture.
 They were different to how they usually turn out but still went down a treat.

 Have you tried any alternatives to sugar in your baking?
-What do you think?
-Are we just spoiling the fun?!
+What do you think of them?